orilan93/SiameseFish/documentation.md

 The embedding network and the classifier has a kind of contrasting need when it comes to the dataset partitioning.
 The embedding network needs there to be many same pairs to train on, while the classifier needs a good mix of already observed individuals and new observations.
-This can become slightly problematic when each class only has two images because when you shuffle and split the data randomly between a train and test set, the embedding network will end up with not as many same pairs as it would get by splitting based on class.
+This can become slightly problematic when each class has very few images because when you shuffle and split the data randomly between a train and test set, the embedding network will end up with not as many same pairs as it would get by splitting based on class.
 However if the dataset is split based on the class, the classifier will not have any earlier observed individuals.
 This is just an observation that was made, but the most practical way to partition the dataset that was found is as follows.